 The SPC is an indispensible part of an APR.
-The APR nust address not limited to, but inclusive of the following points.
+The following points should be included:

-- Subjects or courses offered in response to each criterion of the SPC, and detailed descriptions of the relationship between subjects or courses. - Detailed descriptions of how the courses offered fulfill the mission and objectives of the program. - Presentation of a matrix to demonstrate the relationship between the SPC and the compulsory courses for professional degree.
+Subjects and courses offered in response to each criterion of the SPC, and detailed descriptions of the relationship between subjects and courses.

+- Detailed descriptions of how the courses offered fulfill the mission and objectives of the program. - Presentation of a matrix to demonstrate the relationship between the SPC and the compulsory courses for professional degree.